datapane/datapane/docs/docs/tutorials/automation/index.md

 ### Manual running

 Manual runs can be triggered via the `workflow_dispatch` option.
-If your report has user-configurable parameters, you can define these in your workflow and enter them via the GH Action site when manually triggering your workflow.
+If your app has user-configurable parameters, you can define these in your workflow and enter them via the GH Action site when manually triggering your workflow.

 The parameters in the GH Action UI are all strings, however Datapane will convert them to primitive values as needed, e.g. the string `false` becomes a python boolean `False` value.
 Workflow parameters are described in the [docs](https://docs.github.com/en/free-pro-team@latest/actions/reference/events-that-trigger-workflows#workflow_dispatch).
 The input must manually be converted to the `parameters` json string to pass to the Datapane `build-action` as follows.